Chesapeake Bay Maryland, USA Travel Guide

 Approximately 30-60 minutes drive from Annapolis or Baltimore, traffic variations.

-Nation'the nation's capital, home to Smithsonian museums (many with free admission), iconic national monuments (Lincoln Memorial, Washington Monument), and federal government buildings (U.S. Capitol, White House).
-A full day (8-10 hours) covers a few attractions.
+Nation'the nation's capital, home to Smithsonian museums (many with no entry fee), iconic national monuments (Lincoln Memorial, Washington Monument), and federal government buildings (U.S. Capitol, White House).
+A full day (8-A ten-hour duration) covers a few attractions.
 Focus on 1-2 Smithsonian museums and a walk along the National Mall.

 Several major U.S. Cities and historic sites are within a comfortable day-trip distance from the Chesapeake Bay region, notably from Annapolis and Baltimore.